-Travel advances are on a per request basis.
+The University does not allow travel advances except on a limited exception basis.
 University travel cards are to be requested via the Department Business Manager.
 These cards are usually for full time faculty and staff only.
 Students should ask their PI for more information regarding travel.